"Operation Accelerate": Meals on Wheels Yolo County Keeps Nutrition Rolling

 Simultaneously, skyrocketing food and fuel costs are striking at the heart of MOW Yolo’s work to nourish the vulnerable senior citizens of our community.
 Expenses for ingredients and vehicle operations are running 40% over budget.
 Unlike many similar senior nutrition programs, MOW Yolo freshly prepares in our central kitchen the 9,000 meals currently delivered each month.
 Additionally, the organization is committed to making personal contact at the doorstep with each of the 450 aging adults served.

-On this Big Day of Giving, expanding our service to the many rural communities and underserved neighborhoods of Yolo County – and doing so with an emphasis on equity, locally grown produce, and other fresh, nutritious ingredients – are the goals of MOW Yolo's "Operation Accelerate" initiative.
-Generosity during “BDOG” extends the MOW Yolo impact by offsetting the extraordinary food and fuel expenses that threaten success.
+This spring and summer, expanding our service to the many rural communities and underserved neighborhoods of Yolo County – and doing so with an emphasis on equity, locally grown produce, and other fresh, nutritious ingredients – are the goals of MOW Yolo's "Operation Accelerate" initiative.
+Your generosity with funds and time extends the MOW Yolo impact by offsetting the extraordinary food and fuel expenses that threaten success.

 Here’s a snapshot of the MOW Yolo accomplishments thus far in 2022, and what continued support will make possible: